Internal Linking for SEO: A Practical Guide with Best Practices

 Make a list of pages to link to

 • The amount of traffic a page can potentially bring.
 It is calculated by dividing the total search volume of all the keywords the page targets by the average CTR of the expected positions.
-Mind that CTR varies tremendously in the top-20 and special features in the SERP only add fuel to the fire.
-For this purpose you can use a rough estimate—for example, if you expect to have all your target keywords in the top-5, you can use a 10% CTR value for your calculations.
+Mind that CTR varies tremendously in the top 20 and special features in the SERP only add fuel to the fire.
+For this purpose, you can use a rough estimate.
+For example, if you expect to have all your target keywords in the top 5, you can use a 10% CTR value for your calculations.

 • Business goals.
-A business may be interested in promoting certain pages regardless of their commercial or traffic potential, e.g. An Our team page can be actively promoted because one of the business goals would be to develop a strong HR brand.
+A business may be interested in promoting certain pages regardless of their commercial or traffic potential, (e.g. an Our team page can be actively promoted because one of the business goals would be to develop a strong HR brand).

-Use the anchor text wisely
+Use anchor text wisely

 Kennedy Ingbre